oylsister/ZombieSharp/README.md

         "Model": "characters\\models\\nozb1\\2b_nier_automata_player_model\\2b_nier_player_model.vmdl", // Model path for this class change .vmdl_c to .vmdl in this config
         "MotherZombie": false, // Specify if this class is for mother zombie.
         "Health": 150, // class health
+        "Regen_Interval": 1.0, // Regen_Interval is the time in seconds between each regen tick
+        "Regen_Amount": 3, // Regen_Amount is the amount of health to regen each tick
         "Napalm_Time": 0, // Duration of Napalm grenade, set to 0 meaning no burn.
         "Speed": 250.0, // class speed (not work yet) "Knockback": 0.0, // class knockback